EasyCanadianGamer/ProjexNexa/Readme.md

 * [ ] Auto Updates
 * [ ] Have it support MacOS and Linux

-Recommend us a feature by opening an discussion if you'd like to.
+Recommend us a feature by opening an [discussions](https://github.com/EasyCanadianGamer/ProjexNexa/discussions) if you'd like to.

 ---